-Individual Travel Funding
+Individual Travel Grant

 The GPSA Individual Travel Grant exists to support and promote the success of ASU graduate and professional student research and professional development by increasing ASU’s reputation as a Research Extensive Institution, promoting the ASU graduate and professional student community at large, and fostering opportunities for professional growth.

 You MUST remove your name from any verbiage and/or documentation in your application.
 Failure to do so negates the blind review process and will result in disqualification of the application.

 If your conference is an online/virtual event you must apply for the Virtual Conference Attendance Grant, rather than the Individual Travel Grant.
 For virtual events, applications must be submitted no later than 11:59 PM AZ time on the 1st day of the month, ONE month prior to the conference or event.

 The table below provides the application submission deadlines for each month of travel.
 For example, if you are traveling on November 22, your application is due no later than September 1st at 11:59 PM AZ time.

 You can apply no earlier than three funding cycles prior to your month of travel.
 Example, if traveling on November 22, you may choose to apply during the August funding cycle (due August 1).
 In this instance, you can request feedback, edit, and re-submit your application if not initially selected, but you MUST create a new application in ZoomGrants.

 We encourage applicants to not wait until the evening of the 1st to submit their application.
 ZoomGrants could overload at this time, which could delay the time of submission past the deadline (11:59 PM).
 GPSA is not responsible for such delays, and applications submitted after the deadline are not eligible for funding.

 The Travel Grant will cover costs of airfare, fuel/mileage if driving your own vehicle, ground transportation (taxi, shuttle services, trains, public transportation), hotels/lodging, meals, and event registration.